nordic-institute/X-Road/doc/security_server_sidecar_security_guide.md

 Auditing can potentially generate large log files, so make sure those audit logs are rotated and archived periodically.
 It is recommended to have a separate partition created for audit logs to avoid filling up any other critical partition.

-##### 2.1.1.3 Secure Docker socket
+##### 2.1.1.3 Secure Docker socket file

-The Docker daemon runs as root so the Docker socket must be owned by root.
+The Docker daemon runs as root so the Docker socket file must be owned by root.
 Otherwise, a non-privileged user or process can interact with the Docker daemon and therefore with Docker containers running.
 Additionally, the Docker socket should only be group owned by docker group, whose users have root privileges for running containers and is created and managed by the Docker installer.
 For these reasons, the default Docker Unix socket file should be owned by root and group owned by docker to maintain the integrity of the socket file.

 We should make sure it is owned and group owned by root by running this command: